hyuny223/chl-xycar-projects/README.md

 ## 1st - RC-Car perception and control
 First project is for real perception and control of RC-Car.
 For perception, I use two ways.
 One is "Brightness Difference Lane Detection".
-The other is "Huff Transform Lane Detection" For control, I use "PID control and Weighted Moving Average Filter" for stable driving.
+The other is "Huff Transform Lane Detection".
+For control, I use "PID control and Weighted Moving Average Filter" for stable driving.

 Brightness Difference Lane Detection